AmirHosseinSalmani/AmirHosseinsalmani/README.md

 ## 🧑🏻‍💻 About Me

 Hello!
-I’m Amirhossein, a 21-year-old Front-End Developer with 3 years of experience in this field.
+I’m Amirhossein Salmani, a 21-year-old Front-End Developer with 3 years of experience in this field.
 From the very beginning, programming has never been just a skill for me… it became a way to create, innovate, and turn ideas into reality ✨

 I’m deeply passionate about creating — whether it’s designing a user interface or building a new experience.
 Every time I sit behind the screen, I feel like I enter a world where I can turn a few lines of code into something visible, tangible, and meaningful for people 😊